-An active member of the National Association of Teachers of Singing (NATS), Molly is the immediate past President of the Dallas-Ft.Worth Area Chapter and Treasurer for the North Carolina Chapter.
+She is active member of the National Association of Teachers of Singing (NATS) and has served as President of the Dallas-Ft.Worth Area Chapter and Treasurer for the North Carolina Chapter.
 She is also a member of NOA and ACDA.
 She holds the BM degree in Vocal Performance from Oklahoma City University and the MM and DMA degrees in Vocal Performance from Louisiana State University.
 The Johnsons have two wonderful daughters – also performers – and two cats, who have yet to be on stage but are exceedingly dramatic.